TheBluWiz/mail-me-seeds/README.md

 ## Going Forward
 - We aim to allow for climate regions to be included in seed offers, and to add the ability to search seeds available for the users climate region.
 - We would love to eventually expand to include user home pages, and seed offer commenting to gauge potential quality of offers.
+- Additional error reporting would be beneficial when we have time.
+Currenly if there is an issue creating and account or signing in, our site doesn't tell you why.
+Examples: user already exists.
+Incorrect username or password. etc.

 ## License